 In the Minecraft world, you’ll stumble upon randomly-generated structures such as ruins, castles, villages, woodland mansions, etc. But, differently from most, the stronghold is a randomly-generated structure that isn’t valued for its treasures and loot.

 The stronghold in Minecraft is a sort of bridge that will lead you to the end dimension.

 Unfortunately, this structure is also incredibly challenging to find; you’ll need to be on a late-game status to encounter one.

 In this article, we’ll discuss strategies to ease up the process of searching for this rare structure in the game.
 So, let’s learn how to find a stronghold in Minecraft.

 First, let’s go through the concept of strongholds in Minecraft.

 Strongholds are ample structures in the game that generate randomly in the Overworld dimension.
 Like dungeons, strongholds generate in underground areas such as caves, underwater ravines, etc.

-These structures appear more commonly on biomes above sea level.
+These structures appear more commonly in biomes above sea level.
 Since strongholds have a similar generation process of dungeons, they’re typically mixed up with mineshafts, fossils, dungeons, etc.

-When entering a stronghold, you’ll notice the distinctiveness of its areas, with some rooms being essential for the player and others not.
+When entering a stronghold, you’ll notice the distinctiveness of its rooms, with some being essential for the player and others not.
 The first generated structures are staircases, which can either be spiral or straight.

-There are six types of rooms, which are:
+There are six types of rooms in strongholds: